ConfigHubPub/ConfigHubPlatform/README.md

 - MySQL 5.0 or later, or PostgreSQL 9 or later (latest stable version is recommended)
 - Oracle Java SE 8 or later (latest stable update is recommended)

-## Upgrading?
+## Upgrading from a previous version?

-If upgrading from a previous version, read the release notes - database schema upgrades may be required.
+Please read the release notes - database schema upgrades may be required.

 ## Docker ConfigHub Platform